civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(2)** If the Service removes the information from the dataset under paragraph (1)(c), the information that was removed shall

-    be destroyed without delay; or
+    be destroyed without delay;

-    be collected as a dataset under section 11.05.
+    be collected as a dataset under section 11.05; or

+    be added as an update to a Canadian dataset if the addition is permitted under that Canadian dataset's judicial authorization.

   **(3)** The dataset collected under paragraph (2)(b) shall be deemed to have been collected on the day on which it was removed and its evaluation period under subsection 11.07(1) begins on the same day on which it was removed.